-Leicester Underwater Exploration Club was formed in 1958 by a small group of enthusiastic people who had discovered the new sport of SCUBA diving.
+Leicester Underwater Exploration Club (LUEC) was formed in 1958 by a small group of enthusiastic people who had discovered the new sport of scuba diving and wanted to pursue the sport within a club environment.
 Over the years the membership has changed somewhat but we retain some very long standing members.
-One of the earlier members was a director of the Midland Diving Co.
-Ltd. since renamed Midland Diving Equipment (MDE).

-During 1968 a member was involved in the rescue of a girl diver at Stoney Cove whose life he certainly saved.
-Her parents were very grateful and a her doctor father, in his appreciation, presented the club with a cheque for £120.
+In 1968, a Club member was involved in the rescue of a female diver at Stoney Cove who had got herself in trouble.
+The member was credited as saving her life and as a result, her grateful parents (particularly her father who was a doctor), in his appreciation, presented the Club with a cheque for £120.
 This money was used towards the purchase of a Minute Man resuscitator.

-Training had taken place at St. Margarets Baths in Leicester until 1987 when the centre closed for refurbishment and new facilities were found for the club at Aylestone Leisure Centre until works were completed the following year.
-LUEC remained at St. Margarets until its close and subsequent demolition in 2001 when training was transferred back to Ayleston Leisure Centre and we remain there to this day.
+Up until 1987 the Club’s indoor training had taken place at St Margarets Baths in Leicester.
+When the centre temporarily closed for refurbishment new facilities were found for the Club at the nearby Aylestone Leisure Centre until works were completed the following year.
+LUEC remained at St Margarets until its close and subsequent demolition in 2001 when eventually training was transferred back to the Council ran Aylestone Leisure Centre - where we still remain to this day.

 LUEC was honoured to win the BSAC Heinke trophy in 2005 in recognition of the significant contribution the Club and our members made to the growth and development of scuba diving.